Director, Digital Forensic Research Lab & Special Advisor to the President Atlantic Council

 Read Full Bio

-Maksymilian Czuperski serves as the Strategic Communications Advisor Europe and Special Assistant to the President of the Atlantic Council.
+Maksymilian Czuperski is the Director of the Digital Forensic Research Lab and serves as the Special Advisor to the President at the Atlantic Council.

 Before joining the Council, Czuperski worked on the crisis in Syria as part of an analytics unit that gathered and processed information about the unfolding events in the Syrian war.
 He also followed developments in the region while at Konrad Adenauer Stiftung in the West Bank and Israel.
 His prior experience also includes the Council on Foreign Relations (CFR) in New York where he provided research support to CFR Senior Fellow and Director for International Economics Dr. Benn Steil with his book, The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order, which won the top book of the year choice in a Bloomberg poll of global policy makers and CEOs.